csumbBigData/csumbBigData.github.io/_posts/2016-5-10-tools_wordcount.md

             oldStore = thisStore
             salesTotal += float(thisSale)

-When the information gets to the reducer, it has been trimmed to the relevant fields by the mapper, and then sorted.

 Like the mapper, the reducer reads every line, splits at tabs, and removes whitespace.
-If there are not two items in the record, it is skipped.
+If there are not two items in the input record, it is skipped.
 It then sums the sales until it gets to a new store.

 The command to test the mapper and reducer locally is